I outline the benefits of water for weight loss in this article in addition to all the ways you can get more water into your diet every day.

-I began drinking ginormous amounts of water in my early teens.
-I drank so much water, my mum began special ordering my own water supply because I kept drinking up all the water in the house.
+I began drinking large amounts of water in my early teens.
+I drank so much water, my mum began special batching my own water supply because I kept drinking up all the water in the house.

 At the time, I didn’t drink so much water because I had any specific fitness goals in mind or because someone mentioned 8 glasses of water a day to me.